What happens when you pick your favourite flavour of feedback?

 With feedback and culture, the issue of reprisal is a whole lot more serious, and it's a key reason why people fear being open and honest in giving feedback and calling out bad behaviour.

 To provide a safe platform for the reviewers and those being reviewed we offer 2 types of protection.

 Anonymised feedback is a better option.
-With anonymised feedback the identity of the contributor is know by the platform, but it is masked from other stakeholders in the feedback chain.
-This makes it good for culture assessments, manager reviews, whistle blowing and other sensitive scenarios where the contributor needs protection but their observation must be actionable.
+With anonymised feedback the identity of the contributor is known by the platform, but it is masked from other stakeholders in the feedback chain.
+This makes it good for culture assessments, manager reviews, whistleblowing and other sensitive scenarios where the contributor needs protection but their observation must be actionable.

 Sometimes it's tough to get everyone's buy-in to do the same thing at the same time in the same place.

 With remote work, shifts, contingent workers and so on, anything with a large reach that's all inclusive needs to be ultra-convenient like home delivery where the time, place and choices are left to me.

 We satisfy this by being a 24*7 web application that sits beyond the four walls of any enterprise.
 Anyone can participate with any kind of device that has a web browser or the ability to send email.